rkulla/dotfiles/README.md

    3. Update install.sh to do the symlinking and optionally creating needed empty dirs

 ## Installing

+First make sure `vimogen` is cloned to ~/repos/ and then run it manually once to ensure coc.nvim is installed.
+Make sure node.js is installed too.

+If it's a work machine, comment out the code-snippets line from install.sh

-cd to my dotfiles checkout and run:
+Then cd to my dotfiles checkout and run:

     ./install.sh

-it will backup any existing files by prepending the current datetime and then will create symlinks from $HOME/*filename* this repo's corresponding *filename*.
+It will backup any existing files by prepending the current datetime and then will create symlinks from $HOME/*filename* this repo's corresponding *filename*.

 ## Post installation steps
 After running ./install.sh to automate most things, do these manual steps.

+### Homebrew dependencies

+Note all of these are required for this script to work but these are things I typically brew install:

+    tig, tmux, autojump, tree, aws-sam-cli, gnu-sed, watch, coreutils, mysql, postgresql, pyenv, wget, ctags, diffutils, nmap, fd, nnn, reattach-to-user-namespace, zenity, htop, rsync, zsh-syntax-highlighting,
+    screen, fzf, irssi, sqlite, jq, the_silver_searcher

 ### Zsh
 #### site-functions